 - Reduce heat, cover and simmer until liquid is evaporated (about 10-15 minutes).

 - Let stand 5 minutes then fluff with a fork and serve.

 - Salt or add spices to taste.

-Check out 13 healthy substitutes for quinoa in my article, Quinoa Replacements: 13 Healthy Substitutes.
+Check out 13 healthy substitutes in my article, Quinoa Replacements: 13 Healthy Substitutes.

-When someone buys quinoa, a common question asked, is quinoa a good substitute for couscous?
+When someone buys either one, a common question asked, can one substitute for the other?

-When substituting quinoa or couscous use equal amounts called for in the recipe.
+When substituting either one use equal amounts called for in the recipe.
 Couscous takes longer to cook which may change the cooking time of the recipe.
 Quinoa will make the dish more chewier due to its texture.

 The best substitutes for quinoa are:

 - Riced cauliflower

 Find out how lentils compared in my article and if it is better.